Certified Correctional Trainers

 - Submit the Application for the CCT Examination with required fees.

 4. How can I obtain the necessary CCT application forms?

 Download the CCT Application (PDF).

 5. How can I find out more about the CCT program?

 6. How much will the Certification process cost?

-Click here to see the current professionals recognized as Certified Correctional Trainers (As of 10/03/2016).
+Click here to see the current professionals recognized as Certified Correctional Trainers.

 CCT RESOURCE LISTAlthough general knowledge of the experienced Correctional Trainer and familiarity with current practices are what is required to pass the certification examination, the following list of resources might be of some assistance in preparing for the examination.
 It is recommended that candidates review the certification examination content outline listed in the Handbook for Candidates.
 If there are areas where you wish to increase your knowledge, the following list of resources may be helpful.
 It should be noted that the list of resources is neither allâ€inclusive nor exhaustive.

-For more information on the American Jail Association's Certification Programs please contact Kendra Thompson, Certification Coordinator, at 301-790-3930 or email@example.com.
+For more information on the American Jail Association's Certification Programs please contact Kim Eichelberger, Certification Manager, at 301-790-3930 or click here to send an e-mail.